Someone to You: Background and release

 "Someone to You" was released in June 2017.

 In 2020, it was used in a trailer for a TV show, in a movie, in a T-Mobile commercial and on TikTok.
 The song's success took Banners by surprise saying at first, he had no idea why the track was getting so many unexpected streams: "I try not to look at my Spotify numbers too much...but every now and then I was just checking it and it was like, 'This is getting more and more popular every week.
-So I went to the record label...and I was like, 'Can we find out what's going on, please?'"
+So I went to the record label...and I was like, 'Can we find out what's going on, please?"

 In January 2021, he performed the song at Live with Kelly and Ryan.

 Critical reception

-Spill Magazine said called the song "magnetic and warm, capturing the simple pleasures of falling in love, while maintaining the thought-provoking choral components that define the Banners sound."
+The Spill Magazine called the song "magnetic and warm, capturing the simple pleasures of falling in love, while maintaining the thought-provoking choral components that define the Banners sound."

 Mary Chang from There Goes the Fear said "The song is a wonderful foot-stomper, with an incessant, irrepressible beat, and lyrics that beg to be sung along to."